jimmo/ncss-embedded/chapters/2-intro-microbit.md

 \end{figure}
 ```

-To get started we're going to be working through the [micro:bit Crash Course](https://groklearning.com/course/microbit-crash-course/): https://groklearning.com/course/microbit-crash-course/, on the Grok Learning platform.
+To get started we're going to be working through the micro:bit Crash Course ([https://groklearning.com/course/microbit-crash-course/](https://groklearning.com/course/microbit-crash-course/)), on the Grok Learning platform.
 For those of you who have done the NCSS Challenge, this will be a very familiar interface, with the key difference that our code will now be running on an emulated micro:bit in the browser.

 The crash course will go through everything you need to play around with the micro:bit, as well as getting you up to speed on Python.
 In addition to the course, we give a brief description of the peripherals of the micro:bit below, and go through some key Python concepts, which you can use as a reference if you ever get stuck.